You have a choice:

 Male sterilization

-Male sterilization (vasectomy) is achieved through a surgical procedure, called a vasectomy.
+Male sterilization (vasectomy) is achieved through a surgical procedure called a vasectomy.

 It is intended to be a permanent birth control method (there is no guarantee that it can be reversed).
-A vasectomy is a quick, 30-minute surgical procedure performed in the physician’s office in which the vas deferens (the tubes that carry sperm out of the penis) is cut or tied, and then the ends are cauterized (burned).
+A vasectomy is a quick, 30-minute surgical procedure performed in the physician’s office in which the vas deferens (the tubes that carry sperm out of the penis) are cut or tied, and then the ends are cauterized (burned).
 This prevents sperm from coming out in the ejaculate or getting into the vagina.
-Recovery from vasectomy usually requires only that the patient refrains from physical activity for approximately 48 hours.
+Recovery from vasectomy usually requires only that the patient refrain from physical activity for approximately 48 hours.

 Please note: Men are not immediately infertile – it can take months before the sperm count is down to nil.
 Back-up contraception needs to be used until two follow-up semen tests show no sperm.

 The birth control patch is a small patch that you wear on your skin to prevent pregnancy.
-You change the patch every week for 3 weeks, then go one week without the patch to trigger menstruation.
+You change the patch every week for three weeks, then go one week without the patch to trigger menstruation.
 The birth control patch works similarly to the combination of birth control pills.

 How do you apply a patch?